danascheider/rambo/README.md

 Rambo is a gem that generates API contract tests from API docs in [RAML](http://raml.org/).
 Rambo is being developed to test APIs complying with standard REST practices.
 Mileage may vary with other architectures, but I'm happy to consider pull requests.

-#### Rambo is still in development.
-It is unstable and has a limited feature set.
-Use at your own risk and please file issue reports if they come up!

 ## Usage
 You can install Rambo using:
 ```ruby